HiPhish/nvim-busted-shims/README.rst

 License
 #######

-All code is released under the terms of the Unlicense.
-See the LICENSE_ file for details.
+All source code is released under the terms of the Unlicense, the documentation is under the CC0-1.0 license.
+See the files in the LICENSE_ directory for details.
 I don't know if something this simple even needs a license, but here you have one just in case.

 .. _Neovim: https://neovim.io/